Online Safety

 CEOP Ambassador

-Pete Wiley, Designated Safeguarding Lead, has completed CEOP Ambassador training.
-This allows him to facilitate training for pupils, staff, parents and other members of the school community.
+Stacey Downing, Designated Safeguarding Lead, is soon to complete the CEOP Ambassador training.
+This will allow her to facilitate training for pupils, staff, parents and other members of the school community.